JeroSQ/MazeGen/README.md

 # MazeGen
 A Python program that generates perfect mazes using different algorithms and shows visualizations of how the mazes are created.
-You can check out some examples in the example folder
+You can check out some examples in the example folder called mazegen_algorithms

 ### Files
 mazegen.py contains the code that ultimately generates the maze.